koii-network/ezsandbox/Lesson 5/README.md

 # Lesson 5: Security & Hardening

 In this lesson, we are only discussing namespaceWrapper functions, so we don't have a full task.
+We'll be looking at how to sign and verify messages sent from node to node.

+Prerequisites:

+- Completion of lessons 1-4

 ## Using Signatures